MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-382-Controlled-Substances-Alcohol-Use-Testing/subpart-A-General/section-382.107.md

 (4) Is of any size and is used in the transportation of materials found to be hazardous for the purposes of the Hazardous Materials Transportation Act (49 U.S.C.
 5103(b)) and which require the motor vehicle to be placarded under the Hazardous Materials Regulations (49 CFR part 172, subpart F).

-*Confirmation (or confirmatory) drug test* means a second analytical procedure performed on a urine specimen to identify and quantify the presence of a specific drug or drug metabolite.
+*Confirmation (or confirmatory) drug test* means a second analytical procedure performed on a urine or oral fluid specimen to identify and quantify the presence of a specific drug or drug metabolite.

-*Confirmation (or confirmatory) validity test* means a second test performed on a urine specimen to further support a validity test result.
+*Confirmation (or confirmatory) validity test* means a second test performed on a urine or oral fluid specimen to further support a validity test result.

 *Confirmed drug test* means a confirmation test result received by an MRO from a laboratory.

 *Consortium/Third party administrator (C/TPA)* means a service agent that provides or coordinates one or more drug and/or alcohol testing services to DOT-regulated employers.
 C/TPAs typically provide or coordinate the provision of a number of such services and perform administrative tasks concerning the operation of the employers' drug and alcohol testing programs.
 This term includes, but is not limited to, groups of employers who join together to administer, as a single entity, the DOT drug and alcohol testing programs of its members (*e.g.,* having a combined random testing pool).
 C/TPAs are not “employers” for purposes of this part, except as provided in § 382.705(c).

-*Controlled substances* mean those substances identified in § 40.85 of this title.
+*Controlled substances* mean those substances identified in § 40.82 of this title.

 *Designated employer representative (DER)* is an individual identified by the employer as able to receive communications and test results from service agents and who is authorized to take immediate actions to remove employees from safety-sensitive duties and to make required decisions in the testing and evaluation processes.
 The individual must be an employee of the company.
 Service agents cannot serve as DERs.